harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 :::info

-Add steps to your pipeline to specify versions of tools, set up environments, or install additional tools.
+You can add steps to your pipeline to specify versions of tools, set up environments, or install additional tools.
 For image specifications and instructions on specifying versions, locking versions, and installing additional tools, go to the [Platforms and image specifications](#platforms-and-image-specifications) section, above.

 Harness Cloud machine images can change.
-If your pipeline relies on a specific version of a software, tool, or environment, use the instructions to **Lock versions or install additional tools** in [Platforms and image specifications](#platforms-and-image-specifications) to prevent your pipeline from failing when the image changes.
+If your pipeline relies on a specific version of a software, tool, or environment, use the instructions in [Lock versions or install additional tools](#lock-versions-or-install-additional-tools) to prevent your pipeline from failing when the image changes.

 :::